thoughtbot/write-yourself-a-roguelike/02 - Creating a character.md

       end
     end

 The reason behind `symbolize_keys` is that YAML will parse all the keys as strings and I prefer symbols for this.
-If you'd like you can add `ActiveSupport` as a dependency which implements `deep_symbolize_keys` on `Hash`, but I chose not to add such a large dependency to this project.
+Even though `ActiveSupport` has a similar method, we're going to leave it out because it won't work directly with arrays.
+Our implementation will symbolize the keys correctly for hashes or arrays even if they are nested.

 Now we'll create a global way to access these messages.
 Create a file called `messages.rb` with the following: